dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 Groovy:
 <groovy>
 new File(statsFilePath).withWriterAppend("UTF-8") { writer -&gt;
-	// ...
+    // use writer
 }
 </groovy>
 Kotlin:
 <kotlin>
 FileOutputStream(File(statsFilePath), true).buffered().writer(utf8).use { writer -&gt;
-	// ...
+    // use writer
 }
 </kotlin>

-#### Mapping collection into Map
+#### Converting Collection into Map
-In Groovy there is ``collectEntries()`` method from ``DefaultGroovyMethods`` class which is automatically added to all collections.
-It takes a closure and assuming the closure returns two-elements arrays, it will put them into a map.
+In Groovy there is ``collectEntries()`` method in ``DefaultGroovyMethods`` class which is automatically added to all collection classes.
+``collectEntries()`` takes a closure and, assuming the closure returns two-elements arrays, puts them into a map with first element as a entry key and second element as its value.

 In Kotlin there seems to be no functionality like this.
 Using ``Pair`` and avoiding maps is one possible way out.